voverg/chat-react/README.md

 # Chat application

-This is a simple chat app written with react.
-You can see this app demo version [this link]()
+This is a simple realtime chat app written with react and firebase.
+You can see this app demo by [this link](https://voverg.github.io/chat-react/)

 ## Getting Started with Create React App